sbu-python-class/python-science/content/Introduction.md

 * Ease of readability (whitespace matters)

+## Scientific python

-But perhaps most importantly, and why we are here:
+Perhaps most importantly, and why we are here:

 > Python has been widely adopted in the scientific community.